Homas/ioc2rpz/README.md

 2017-10-24 00:45:39 Zone "last50.ioc2rpz" serial 1508830899, refresh time 3600 current status ready
 2017-10-24 00:45:40 Zone "last50.ioc2rpz", Last packet ACOUNT 24, packets 1
 2017-10-24 00:45:40 Zone "last50.ioc2rpz" updated in 1 seconds, new serial 1508831139
+- [x] IXFR with multiple packets - no TSIG on the previous packets ;; WARNING -- Some TSIG could not be validated   (IF didn't work)
+- [ ] IXFR for noncached zones - error

 ### References